wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/payment-flow.md

 | 9. | MultiSafepay adds the funds to your MultiSafepay balance.| | |

 ## Unsuccessful statuses
+You can cancel payments before the funds are captured.
+After the funds are captured you can only process a refund.

 | Description                      | Order status      | Transaction status |
 |--------------------------------|-----------|-----------------------------------------------------------------------------------------|